 Here’s a couple of illustrations and a chart just to restate the obvious: tilt/turn is rake-agnostic.
 Continue reading Axle offset (aka rake): it doesn’t change axle turn

 In this, I explain why the wheels travel the same distance, regardless of truck width.
 The main point is that the circumference of a circle is directly proportional to its radius.
 So, a circle with a radius x-times as long as another circle will also have x-times the circumference.
-So, the wheels trace curves of equal length on different truck widths.
-Continue reading Truck width: wheel travel
+So, the wheels trace curves of… Continue reading Truck width: wheel travel

 I have been thinking about truck geometry lately and I re-read Neil Carver’s article with more attention.
 The thing is, the article is dead wrong about what a positive/negative trail is.
 Continue reading Trail: Carver’s article “The science of the speed wobble”